From-Later/wwwfromlater/compersia.md

     - tag:
         name: "RESEARCH"
         value: "M. Siu, R. Bolton, U. Vira, A. Alikpala"
-introtext: "Compersia is a speculative future scenario.
+introtext: "<em>Compersia</em> is a speculative future scenario.
 Based on signals of change observed in the world today, it is designed to provoke critical dialogue and inspire new thinking.
 Click the headings below to learn more about the future scenario and the signals of change that informed it."
 ---

 * * *